 - An online lender

-Get prepared for the process by getting money into the right places and getting your documents ready.
-This will make the process much easier and less stressful.
+Get prepared for the process by getting your documents ready.
+That will make the process much easier and less stressful.